jadabower/DataStructuresTutorial/2-linkedList.md

 Usually, data structures are stored all in one location in memory, with a starting and an ending location in the memory allocated.
 That is not how Linked Lists work.
 Each item in a Linked List (called a node) is in a random space in memory.
-So for the program to keep track of all the different nodes, the Linked List class has two member Variables: Head (in C# it's called "First"), and Tail (in C# it's called "Last").
+So for the program to keep track of all the different nodes, the Linked List class has two member Variables: a head (in C# it's called `First`), and a tail (in C# it's called `Last`).
 Each of these member variables points to a location in memory with a node.
-The Head variable points to the first node in the Linked List, and the Tail variable points to the last node in the Linked List.
-Then within the node class, each node contains the node's value, a pointer to the previous node, and a pointer to the next node (in C#, the variables are: Value, Previous, and Next).
-That way, all the Linked List needs to know is where to start, and where to end, and each individual node will tell you what came before it (if is not the Head, which has `null` for it's Value), and what comes next (if it is not the Tail).
+The head points to the first node in the Linked List, and the tail points to the last node in the Linked List.
+Then within the node class, each node contains the node's value, a pointer to the previous node, and a pointer to the next node (in C#, the variables are: `Value`, `Previous`, and `Next`).
+That way, all the Linked List needs to know is where to start, and where to end, and each individual node will tell you what came before it (if is not the First, or head, which has `null` for it's Value), and what comes next (if it is not the Last, or tail).
 This is how Linked Lists work and how we can move forward and backward through them incredibly easily.

-Because of how Linked Lists are set up, with just a Head and Tail node, this data structure is very easy for the computer to add to and remove from (as far as memory goes), because all it takes is adding or removing a single node in memory, and changing the pointers in the Linked List object.
+Because of how Linked Lists are set up, with just head and tail nodes, this data structure is very easy for the computer to add to and remove from (as far as memory goes), because all it takes is adding or removing a single node in memory, and changing the pointers in the Linked List object.
 This is much more efficient that the regular List class because that one creates